 In 1999, all the music from the 10 LP set, The Shaker Heritage and a few interviews with several Shaker sisters was released on a 2 CD set from Rounder Records, with the Shakers narrating and performing their music.
 The greatest Shaker singer of the past fifty years was Sister Ruth Mildred Barker (1897-1990).
 She was the champion of Shaker music in Maine and spent countless hours singing and recording their music.
 She is a crucial part of this CD set.

 The 2 CD set is titled: Let Zion Move: Music of the Shakers

 Released by Rounder Records in 1999, it includes 40 Shaker spirituals sung by the Shakers from Canterbury, New Hampshire and Sabbathday Lake, Maine.
 It includes a history of Shaker music narrated by Sister Mildred Barker and Sister Lillian Phelps.
 There are also interviews with Sister Mildred Barker, Eldress Bertha Lindsay, and Sister Lillian Phelps.
-The interviews were made in 1960 by Bill Randle and in 1972 and 1980 by Roger Hall, who has also edited this unique historical collection.
-The set alsoincludes a 72 page illustrated booklet with historical background
+The interviews were done in 1960 by Bill Randle and in 1972 and 1980 by Roger Hall, who has also edited this unique historical collection.
+The set also has a 72 page illustrated booklet with many illustrations

 and the words to all 40 of the Shaker spirituals.